chipsalliance/caliptra-sw/rom/dev/README.md

 The basic flow for validating the firmware involves the following:

-- Validate the manufacturing key descriptors in the preamble.
+- Validating the manufacturer key descriptors in the preamble.
-- Validate the active manufacturing keys with the hash in the key descriptors.
+- Validating the active manufacturer keys with the corresponding hash in the key descriptors.
+- Validating the owner key descriptors in the preamble.
-- Validate the owner keys in the preamble.
+- Validating the owner keys with the hash in the key descriptors.
-- Validate the active manufacturer keys against the key revocation fuses.
+- Validating the active manufacturer keys against the key revocation fuses.
-- Once these validations are complete, download the header from the mailbox.
-- Validate the Manifest Header using the active manufacturer keys against the manufacturer signatures.
+- Validating the Manifest Header using the active manufacturer keys against the manufacturer signatures.
-- Validate the Manifest Header using the owner keys against the owner signatures.
+- Validating the Manifest Header using the owner keys against the owner signatures.
 - On the completion of these validations, it is assured that the header portion is authentic.
-- Load both the TOC entries from the mailbox.
+- Loading the FMC and Rutime (RT) TOC entries from the mailbox.
-- Validate the downloaded TOC data against the TOC hash in the header.
+- Validating the TOCs against the TOC hash in the header.
-- This marks the TOC data as valid.
-The next step is to use the TOC Hash to validate image sections.
+- On successful validation, it is assured that the TOCs are valid.
+The next step is to use the Hash entry in the TOCs to validate the image sections.
-- Download the FMC Image portion of the Image.
+- Downloading the FMC Image portion of the firmware Image.
-- Validate the FMC Image against the hash in the TOC entry for the FMC.
+- Validating the FMC Image against the hash in the TOC entry for the FMC.
   - If this is a cold reset, the FMC version number should be stored in a register.
-- Download the RT Image part of the firmware Image.
+- Downloading the RT Image part of the firmware Image.
-- Validate the RT Image against the hash in the TOC entry for the RT.
+- Validating the RT Image against the hash in the TOC entry for the RT.
-- If all the above validations are complete, the entire image is validated.
+- On the successful completion of these validations, the entire image is validated.
-- Let the SOC know that the firmware download command is complete.
+- Indicating to the SOC of validation success by completing the mailbox command.
-- On failure, a non-zero status code will be reported in the `CPTRA_FW_ERROR_FATAL` register
+- On validation failure, reporting the appropriate error in the `CPTRA_FW_ERROR_FATAL` register and invoking the [error handler](#Error-handling)

 ### **Overall validation flow**
-[TODO] Rewrite this.

 ![Overall Validation Flow](doc/svg/overall-validation-flow.svg)